Short Answer

 Contract Snapshot

-The provided page content "Fed decision in March?
-Odds & Predictions 2026" does not contain information regarding the specific triggers for a YES or NO resolution, key dates or deadlines, or any special settlement conditions for the Kalshi prediction market.
-To understand these rules, more detailed market information would be required.
+The provided page content only includes the market title: "Fed decision in March?
+Odds & Predictions 2026".
+It does not contain the specific contract rules, resolution triggers for YES/NO, key dates, or any special settlement conditions.
+Therefore, I cannot summarize these details based solely on the information provided.

 Available Contracts